-Solaron rises above a vast expanse of island-speckled sea, casting rays of ocher light across the crashing shores of a rocky coast.
-The scent of brine and fish carries inland upon a waft of crisp morning air; in the deep sky above, as the stars wane with the waxing dawn, the black volcanic orb of Atracus gives way to the golden radiance of the newly woken sun.
-There, upon a high crag overlooking the glory and majesty of nature, stands what at first might be taken as a human.
-He is Eldrien, an Elder One, clothed in silk and leather vestments with a golden band upon his head and bronze bracers upon his arms.
-His silver hair glints in the dawning light, his wizened eyes are bright and clear, and the wrinkles of time that furrow his face seem more the product of his compassionate smile than the weight of the centuries he has seen.
+Solaron rises above the vast expanse of an island-speckled sea, ocher rays spilling across the cliffs and crags of the rocky coast.
+The scent of brine and fish carries inland upon a waft of crisp morning air, and in the deep sky above, the black volcanic orb of Atracus fades before the golden radiance of the newly woken sun.
+There, upon a wind-swept precipice overlooking the crashing waves, stands what at first might be taken as a human.
+He is Eldriéne, an Elder One, clothed in silk and fine-spun vestments with a golden band upon his head and spellforged bracers upon his arms.
+His silver hair glints like crystal in the dawning light, his wizened eyes shine bright and clear, and the wrinkles of time that furrow his face seem more the product of his compassionate smile than the weight of the centuries he has seen.

-Beside him waits another figure—a Tarriene in the musical tongue of the Eldrien—a humans as they would one day be called.
-He seems an unlikely creature to accompany the Elder One, a savage figure donned in leathers and furs, his dark eyes peering from a face covered in coarse black hair.
-But he also wears a jeweled bronze belt and a kingly bronze helm, though, and carries upon his back a magnificent bronze axe that is ensorcelled and inconceivably old.
-To his people, he is a mighty warrior and an even mightier chief; to the Elder One, he is but a child.
-Like any child, there are many things he must learn before he can lead his people.
+Beside him waits another figure—a Tarriéne in the musical tongue of the Eldriéne—a human as they would one day be called.
+He seems an unlikely creature to accompany the Elder One—a savage figure donned in tough leathers and coarse furs, his dark eyes peering out from a face framed by thick black hair.
+But the man also wears belt of jewels and bronze and he carries upon his back a magnificent golden sword, its primordial blade radiant with divine power.
+To his people, he is a mighty warrior and an even mightier chief.
+To the Elder One, he is but a child.
+And like any child, there are many things he still must learn.

-Soon, the Elder One would teach this man all he could learn.
-He would instruct him in the secrets of runes and of writing, show him how to grind plants into medicines, teach him to draw metals from rocks, and the train him in the craft of forging bronze, silver, and gold.
-Humankind lost these arts in the long, dark age during the War that plunged the world into chaos and ruin for untold millennia.
-Now, however, with the Demons sealed in the volcanic prison of Atracus and the last of the Demonsworn vanquished, the lingering night is finally ending and a glorious new age is dawning.
+Soon, the Elder One would instruct this man in the secrets of runes and of writing, show him how to grind plants into medicines, teach him to draw metals from rocks, and the train him in the craft of forging bronze and iron.
+Humankind had lost these arts in the long dark age following the Last Cosmic War that had plunged the world into chaos and ruin for untold millennia.
+But now, with the Dv’gn Lords sealed in the volcanic prison of Atracus and the last of the Fellspawn hordes vanquished, the lingering night had finally ended and a glorious new age was about to dawn…